FarmBot-Docs/farmbot-developers/v12/Documentation/lua.md

 All of the available Lua functions are listed below.
 Additionally, you may access most of the functions available in the [Lua 5.2 standard library](https://www.lua.org/manual/5.2/).
 If you have questions about the available functions or would like us to make new features available, please let us know in the [FarmBot Forum](https://forum.farmbot.org/).

+# Example Usage: Sending a Slack™ Chat Messages with FarmBot

+It is possible to use Lua to send data to third party APIs like chat apps.
+See our Slack chat app tutorial [here](lua-examples.md)

 # coordinate()

 Generate a coordinate for use in location-based functions such as `move_absolute` and `check_position`.